bediger4000/linked_lists/README.md

 The Daily Coding problem comes up with a different interpretation than any I can see.

-It's just barely possible that the point of this question is to see if the candidate asks questions or just plows on with whatever interpretation comes to mind.
+It's barely possible that the point of this question is to see if the candidate asks questions or plows on with whatever interpretation comes to mind.
 It's also said that when the Trickbot ransomware gang recruited developers, they passed on candidates that asked too many questions.